What is Aesthetic Intelligence?

 Aesthetic Intelligence vs Artificial Intelligence: The Human Advantage

-Here's what caught my attention: Brown calls aesthetic intelligence "the other AI."
-While everyone's obsessed with artificial intelligence automating everything, she argues that human sensory intelligence - what forward-thinking companies now call brand sensory strategy - is becoming our biggest competitive advantage.
+Here’s what caught our attention: Pauline Brown calls aesthetic intelligence “the other AI.”
+While much of the world is focused on artificial intelligence and automation, she argues that human sensory intelligence, what forward-thinking companies now call brand sensory strategy, is becoming one of the most powerful competitive advantages.
 Unlike traditional design thinking, aesthetic intelligence goes deeper.

 The 4 Pillars of Aesthetic Intelligence (Pauline Brown's Framework)